|

 樂府詩集,第八門 郭茂倩綸、選 |

-Yuefu Shiji consists of lyrics from various sources, and dating from pre-historic times to the Tang dynasty.
+The Music Bureau lyrics date from pre-historic times through the Tang dynasty.
 Many of the lyrics in the qin section, or their themes, have been applied to various melodies on this website; in addition, some lyrics not in the qin category have also been associated with or applied to qin melodies.
 All the lyrics in the qin section are listed in the main body below; qin melody-related lyrics from other sections are added in an Appendix organized within the framework of the 12 categories.
 Attributed lyricists without a biographical entry elsewhere are included on a page called Poets on this Site.

 After each melody title line I may add a short comment, especially if there is an alternate title.
 After this the sources of commentary are indicated on lines beginning with a - dash.
 Links are either to the location where the sources are quoted, or to the sources themselves.
 After this, indented, are the reputed authors of the lyrics; links are to their biographies or, in some cases, to the actual lyrics and/or their translations.